Riley229/ConsoleLog/README.md

 }
 ```

-The formatting applied to a `String` is self-contained and will not 'leak' into surrounding strings.
+The formatting applied to a string is self-contained and will not 'leak' into surrounding strings.
 This allows you to easily create complex print statements, for example:

 ```swift
 print("Hello, ".forground(.brightRed) + "World!".underline().reversed())
 ```

-which outputs:
+outputs:

 ![ANSI Format Command Example Output](Images/ANSIFormatCommandExampleOutput.png)

-Notice how the red color applied to the first `String` don't affect the second `String`.
+Notice how the red color applied to the first string doesn't affect the second strings.

 #### Cursor Commands